Grubhub is winning the food delivery wars

 Grubhub knows how to deliver food...and big profits.

 Shares of the online delivery company, which also owns Seamless, soared Wednesday thanks to strong earnings.
-Grubhub (GRUB) stock surged more than 20% to a new record high.
+Grubhub (GRUB) stock surged nearly 25% to a new record high.

 Despite competition from the likes of DoorDash, Uber Eats and even the formidable Amazon (AMZN), GrubHub continues to wow investors with its impressive growth.
 Sales were up more than 50% in the second quarter and earnings more than doubled.